 Serco has partnered with Bizlink to provide career pathways for more than 30 people at Fiona Stanley Hospital and the Public Transport Authority of Western Australia over the last 10 years.

 “Serco is extremely proud to receive this award, which recognises our dedication to creating meaningful career opportunities for people.
-Through our Accessibility Participation Plan, we are committed to identifying people’s strengths and interests, and building on this as we know that diverse teams offer greater insights and deliver better services to our customers,” Peter said.
+Through our Accessibility Participation Plan, we are committed to identifying people’s strengths and interests, and building on this as we know that diverse teams offer greater insights and deliver better services to our customers,” A Serco spokesperson said.

 “Many of the people who have joined us through Bizlink have stayed for more than 5 years and gained new skills, friendships and the independence that comes with secure employment.
 Bizlink have been a fantastic organisation to partner with, and we greatly value the support they provide to employees as well as managers and the wider team.”